jhoneill/vsteam/.docs/Remove-VSTeamWorkItemPageGroup.md

 <!-- #include "./params/forcegroup.md" -->

 ### -Label
 The name of the group to be removed.
-This may be a wildcard, but for safety it will only remove one group form any page.
-If the same group once on each of multiple pages, each will be removed.
+This may be a wildcard, but for safety it will only remove one wildcard match on any page.
+If the same label matches once on each of multiple pages, each one will be removed.

 ```yaml
 Type: String